INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 - [Recommendation 2 of OAPIF](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_http_1_1), regarding the support of HTTP method HEAD
 - **/req/multilinguality/accept-language-header**, and **/rec/multilinguality/content-language-paths** regarding support for Accept-Language and Content-Languages

-&#x1F538; OPEN QUESTION: Do you have any other proposals for how to implement the requirement for the download service to advertise the natural languages it supports?

 | **Requirement** | **/req/multilinguality/hreflang** |
 | --- | --- |